Bagale Thapa

+The relation between the Thapa, Kunwar, Rana, Pandey, and Shah families of Nepal showcasing the transfer of power throughout the history of Nepal.

 Ethnicity of Bagale Thapa

-The surname Bagale Thapa is historically associated with the Chhetri ethnic group, specifically the Bagale sub-caste, which is one of the indigenous communities of Nepal.
-The Chhetri people are known for their prominent role in Nepal's military and political history, and the Bagale sub-caste is particularly noted for its leadership in these areas.
+The surname Bagale Thapa is historically associated with the Khas Chhetri ethnic group, specifically the Bagale sub-caste, which is one of the indigenous communities of Nepal.
+The Khas Chhetri people are known for their prominent role in Nepal's military and political history, and the Bagale sub-caste is particularly noted for its leadership in these areas.